PascalBod/espidf-udp/01-wifi/README.md

 The supervisor task starts the connect_wifi task and then sends the connect messages to it.

 When it receives an internal_error message, it reacts depending on the origin of the error.
+Currently, it simply generates a log message.

 <a name="overviewOfMessagesAndTasks"></a>